 Michael Kithcart: 10:57

 Okay.
-You mentioned that people like women, especially like we don't see ourselves in a lot of the roles, we tend to be the only one in the room, the higher we go up into leadership roles and everything.
+You mentioned that people like women, especially when we don't see ourselves in a lot of the roles, we tend to be the only ones in the room, the higher we go up into leadership roles and everything.
 What about other like societal, systemic issues are contributing to the actual condition of imposter syndrome?

 Jen Coken: 11:21

 It's the patriarchy baby.
 You know, I mean, it in many, many ways you think about, we look at epigenetics, and how we are born into a patriarchal society in our DNA are the cells and the memories of all those women who came before us that were treated as property, right, your Hope Chest that you gave to your mate when your father married you, we carry that stuff with us in our DNA.
 And the way business has been structured was traditionally founded by white men.
 So there are certain structural pieces that add to that I think more as more and more women get into positions of leadership, as more and more black and brown people get into positions of leadership, you're seeing a higher emphasis on community, and interdependence, and being vulnerable and having that be okay.
 Because for a long time, you weren't allowed to be vulnerable work.
 I want women to show up with all of themselves.
 All yours, be yourself.
 Because there's only one you and we need that leadership.
 From women at the top.
 Absolutely.
 Yeah.

 What happens when the feedback that you get as a female executive is like, Yes, I'm being my true authentic self, and then it comes off as that's too much?
 You're intense, you're intimidating, you are overbearing, you know, just like all these words that have shown up on performance reviews for you.
 So sometimes you're right, so sometimes it feels like it's a little bit dangerous to have my true authentic self show up.
 And so what are you gonna say about that?

 Jen Coken: 13:12

 Find a new job.
 That's like my show.